-The theatre research practicum is designed to provide research-based experiential learning beyond the classroom.
-The practicum might include theatre field work, or laboratory based research experience on or off campus.
-Prerequisites: Permission of instructor.
-Graded: S/U. (2-4 sem. hrs.)
+The Theatre research practicum is designed to provide research-based experiential learning beyond the classroom.
+The practicum might include Theatre field work, or laboratory based research experience on or off campus.

-THEA 295.
+THEA 295/395.
 Tutorial in Theatre

 In-depth study of one topic agreed upon by students and instructor.
-May be repeated for credit.
-(1-3 sem. hrs.)